Notable Children's Books - 2025

 Weirdo.
 By Tony Weaver Jr. Illus. by Jes and Cin Wibowo.
 First Second, $22.99 (9781250772862)

-In this graphic memoir, 11-year-old Tony, embarks on a journey of self-acceptance to become the hero of his own story as he struggles with mental health issues and bullying.
+In this graphic memoir, 11-year-old Tony, embarks on a journey of self-acceptance to become the hero of his own story as he struggles with mental-health issues and bullying.

 What Is Color?
+The Global and Sometimes Gross Story of Pigments, Paint, and the Wondrous World of Art.
 By Steven Weinberg.
 Illus.
 By the author.
-Roaring Brook Press, $19.99 (9781250833419)
+Roaring Brook, $19.99 (9781250833419)

 The Wrong Way Home.
 By Kate O’Shaughnessy.
-Alfred A. Knopf, $17.99 (9780593650738)
+Knopf, $17.99 (9780593650738)

 ALL AGES

 Almost Underwear: How a Piece of Cloth Traveled from Kitty Hawk to the Moon and Mars.
 By Jonathan Roth.
 Illus. by the author.
-Christy Ottaviano Books, $18.99 (9780316525541)
+Little, Brown/Christy Ottaviano, $18.99 (9780316525541)

 The true story of a piece of unbleached muslin and its journey from a factory, to the Wright brothers’ first flight, to the 1969 moon landing, and finally to Mars.

 Aloha Everything.
 By Kaylin Melia George.
 Illus. by Mae Waite.
-Red Comet Press, $19.99 (9781636551128)
+Red Comet, $19.99 (9781636551128)

-Through stunning illustrations, a young Hawaiian girl learns about her island's history, ecology, and culture through hula and deepens her connection to her homeland.
+Stunning illustrations draw in readers as a young Hawaiian girl learns about her island's history, ecology, and culture through hula and deepens her connection to her homeland.

 Before the Ships: The Birth of Black Excellence.
 By Maisha Oso.
 Illus. by Candice Bradley.
-Orchard Books, $18.99 (9781338849974)
+Scholastic/Orchard, $18.99 (9781338849974)

 Bounce!
 A Scientific History of Rubber.
 By Sarah Albee.
 Illus. by Eileen Ryan Ewen.
 Charlesbridge, $18.99 (9781623543792)